DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput/_docs/spec.md

 * **blocked:** A conflict is present between these binds, the Press bind has won, and the Press bind is being released; activation of the Hold bind will be blocked outright.
 * **advanced past:** A conflict is present between these binds, and the Press bind has won by virtue of advancing past the Hold bind; activation of the Hold bind will be delayed indefinitely.
 * **hold outlasted press:** A conflict is present between these binds, and the Hold bind has won.
+* **hold won via range:** A conflict is present between these binds, and the Hold bind has won due to having a range constraint become active.

 This algorithm requires access to: the timestamp at which input processing began for the current frame; and the current input device.